codr7/hostr/README.md

 Each event carries all information needed for replay.

 ### pools
-Pools are things that have a capacity specified in time, even though that capacity may be infinite.<br>
-They also contain carry rules, e.g whether bookings need to be checked in and/or out.<br>
+Pools have names and enable tracking total and used capacity in time.<br>

 #### calendars
 Calendars specify the total and used capacity for pools in time with minute precision.<br>